 - Work Early/Late – We have flex-time work hours; I can come in and work according to my schedule, not necessarily the 8-5 routine one.
-I have used both an arrive early and leave early and an arrive late, leave late schedule for years.
-That time in a nearly empty office at the start or end of the day is where anywhere between 25% and 50% of my work truly gets done in a a day!
-My work being the things I want to get done.
+I have used both an arrive early, leave early, and an arrive late, leave late schedule for years.
+That time in a nearly empty office at the start or end of the day is where anywhere between 25% and 50% of my work truly gets done each day!
+(My work being the things I want to get done.)

-- Turn Off Voice Mail – Nearly every incoming call I get at work is from someone trying to make a sale or be directed to someone who they can in turn make attempt to sell to.
+- Turn Off Voice Mail – Nearly every incoming call I get at work is from someone trying to make a sale, or to be directed to someone who they can in turn make an attempt to sell to.
 My cell phone is where I receive my personal calls, and I use my work phone for calling out or for planned calls with specific people.
 Voice mail is a waste as anyone that knows me and has my number, also has my email address.
-If I’m not answering, send me an email and save the time writing down the message.
+If I’m not answering the phone, people send me an email and save me the time of writing down the message.
 With voice mail off and my ringer off, this distraction is no more.

 - Calendar Everything – I block out my lunch hour on my calendar.
 I also block time for specific projects.
 If I want to use my calendar to remind me of something, I set up a five minute meeting that shows me as being “free” so that another meeting can be scheduled in that slot too.
 I also setup recurring time for maintenance tasks.
 It’s during that special maintenance time that I direct people to come back to me to discuss their “five minute” issue.
 I calendar time to write when I know the office is empty or I’ll be working from home — writing has to be distraction free.

 - Keep Routines – If people know you are not available for specific times of the day, it can help make work interruptions less random and jarring from your desired routine.
 Set your routine with you calendar and keep it.
 I have one day a week where I work from home.
-People know when I’m available, and when I’m not.
+People know when I’m available in person, and when I’m not.

 Have something you do that helps to limit distractions?
 Share it in the comments please.